flowable/flowable.github.io/team.md

 	        <p>Flowable developer</p>
 	     </div>

-	    <p>David is a software developer working at Flowable with many years of software development and management experience who has been involved with workflow related technologies since 2009 (previously for a very large privately held software company).</p>
+	    <p>David is a software developer with many years of software development and management experience who has been involved with workflow related technologies since 2009 (previously for a very large privately held software company).</p>

 	    <div class="bio-contact-info">
 	        <div class="contact-info twitter">